WWF Industry & Policy Engagement on Deforestation Free Edible Oil in India

 Objectives

-Based on experiences of both the organisations on engaging the industry and related stakeholders on sustainable commodities’ value chains (especially in edible oil), this partnership focused on the following broad areas:
+This partnership focused on engaging the industry and related stakeholders on sustainable commodities’ value chains (especially in an edible oil) consisting following broad areas:

 - Partnership with Industry Associations/Actors